 General information

-Purpose: An assessment of the quality of decision-making at the Internet Corporation for Assigned Names and Numbers (ICANN) to identify whether ICANN’s processes and procedures are designed and executed in a manner that ensures accountability and transparency and reflects the interests of global Internet users.
+Purpose: An assessment of the decision-making at the Internet Corporation for Assigned Names and Numbers (ICANN) to identify whether ICANN’s processes and procedures are designed and executed in a manner that ensures accountability and transparency and reflects the interests of global Internet users.

-Background: On September 30, 2010 ICANN and the U.S. Department of Commerce signed the Affirmation of Commitments (AOC).
-The Affirmation represents the completion of a ten-year long effort to transition functions performed directly by or on behalf of the U.S. government related to the technical coordination of the Domain Name System (DNS), the Internet’s address book, to the private sector.
+Background: On September 30, 2009 ICANN and the U.S. Department of Commerce signed the Affirmation of Commitments (AOC).
+The Affirmation recognizes the conclusion of the Joint Project Agreement between ICANN and the Department of Commerce and institutionalizes and memorializes the technical coordination of the Internet's domain name and addressing system (DNS), globally by a private sector led organization .
 A key element of the Affirmation is the establishment of four ongoing reviews of ICANN’s execution of core tasks through “review teams.”
 The first review team, the Accountability and Transparency Review Team (ATRT) is examining ICANN’s activities to ensure they are accountable, transparent, and undertaken consistent with the public interest.
 The review team will make recommendations, as needed, to the ICANN Board for improvements by December 31, 2010.

 The ATRT’s activities are focused on paragraph 9.1 of the AOC where ICANN commits to maintain and improve robust mechanisms for public input, accountability, and transparency so as to ensure that the outcomes of its decision-making will reflect the public interest and be accountable to all stakeholders by: